ShaddGallegos/RHTI/Intergrations/Satellite-Ansible_Tower/README.md

-# Simple Ansible and Satellite Intergration ASI - Proof of Concept
+# Simple Ansible and Satellite Integration ASI - Proof of Concept

 These playbooks use Satellite API to create a node in libvirt